wangskyGit/passage-sieve/AR2+passage_sive/README.md

 ```

 ### Final checkpoints
-The final checkponits of all datasets will be released once the paper are accepted.
+The final checkponits of all datasets will be released soon.